davidcereal/dberger1989.github.io/_posts/08-15-2016-geomapping-with-d3.markdown

 description:
 ---

-The D3.js library is an incredible tool for creative data visualizations.
-The level of control and interactivity possible is simply unmatched.
-That being said, many data scientists don't use it; the learning curve is pretty steep, and other tools, such as Tableau, are easier to learn and far more ubiquitous.
-Indeed, when I first started attending [D3 meetups](http://www.meetup.com/NYC-D3-JS/) here in NYC, I was surprised that the proportion of data scientist attendees was relatively small.
+The D3.js library is a fantastic tool for creative data visualizations.
+The level of control and interactivity possible is truly unmatched.
+However, when I first started attending [D3 meetups](http://www.meetup.com/NYC-D3-JS/) here in NYC, I noticed that the proportion of data scientist attendees was relatively small.
+Many are hesitatnt to use it since the learning curve is pretty steep, and other tools, such as Tableau, are easier to learn and far more ubiquitous.

 But the truth is, if you have a basic familarity with JavaScript, D3 is totally worth it.
 D3 is a premium tool, and premium tools require effort.